 EGIDs are characterized by increased eosinophil counts on tissue biopsies associated with clinical findings such as abdominal pain, nausea, vomiting and diarrhoea (56).
 Data regarding CMA in EGIDs are minimal and likely to reflect the lack of clarity regarding the diagnostic criteria largely resulting from a paucity of normative reference values for eosinophil counts in the GI tract.
 There are reports about the improvement of EGIDs by elimination of CM (see specific comorbidities and (57-63)).
 It is outside the remit of this paper to describe EGIDs in any more detail and their diagnosis and management is well reviewed in other articles (64,65).

-Statement 7 Mean/ median Votes CMA is considered a possible factor in the pathogenesis of EGIDs.
-8.9/9 7; 8 (3x); 9 (9x)
+Mean/ median Votes

+8.9/9 7; 8 (3x); 9

+median

 Eosinophilic oesophagitis